Compare Business Insurance in New Zealand

 Public liability insurance is the most essential business insurance, covering claims if your business causes injury to someone or damages their property.
 This includes customers injured on your premises, damage caused at client locations, injuries from your products, and accidents caused by your employees during work.

-Public liability coverage typically ranges from $1-20 million per claim.
-Most NZ businesses carry $1-2 million cover, while construction, manufacturing, and high-risk industries need $5-10 million or more.
+Public liability coverage limits are chosen by the policyholder.
+Most NZ businesses carry a limit in the low millions, while construction, manufacturing, and high-risk industries typically require higher limits.
 Many commercial leases and contracts require proof of public liability insurance.
-Annual premiums range from $300-$2,000 depending on industry, turnover, and coverage level.
+Annual premiums vary based on industry, turnover, and coverage level — request a comparison for a personalised quote.

 Professional Indemnity Insurance